TriLab-bioinf/HENNIG_LAB_TK_29_MM10v102/README.md

 **Description:** Automatically generated RnBeads annotation package for the mouse assembly mm10 using Ensembl annotation v102.

-To manually install the package run the following commands from your terminal:
+To manually install the nBeads.mm10 package, download firts the file RnBeads.mm10_1.6.0.tar.gz from the git repository and run the following commands from your terminal:
 ```
-git clone
+R CMD INSTALL RnBeads.mm10_1.6.0.tar.gz
 ```